yubol-bobo/llm_survival/README.md

 ## 📚 Understanding the Results

+- **N_failures (number of failures) is the primary metric for ranking LLM robustness.**
+- **CARG is the most robust model by this metric.**
 - **Prompt-to-prompt drift** is the dominant risk factor for conversation failure in all models.
 - **Cumulative drift** is universally protective (adaptation effect).
 - **Context drift** is model-dependent, sometimes highly significant.
 - **Stratification and frailty** reveal unobserved heterogeneity by subject and difficulty.
 - **Temporal analysis** shows adaptation and vulnerability windows across conversation turns.
+- **Drift cliff analysis** reveals sharp, nonlinear increases in failure risk as semantic drift accumulates, especially for certain adversarial prompt types.
+- **Subject and difficulty analyses** show which content areas are most/least robust for each LLM.

 ---